Hsiang Hsu

 4. Generalizing Correspondence Analysis for Applications in Machine Learning TPAMI 2021

-Extends correspondence analysis for representation and machine-learning applications.
+Extends correspondence analysis for representation learning and machine-learning applications.

 Experience